-- Explain what your concerns are about in the case
+- What are your concerns about in the case?

-- Tell him/her what your goals are for the case
+- What your goals are for the case?

-- Ask about his/her strategy for how to accomplish your goals
+- What is the attorney's strategy for how to accomplish your goals?

-- Ask what things you can do to better prepare your case
+- What things can you do to better prepare your case?

 It is in your best interest to be as specific as possible with your attorney.
-If you think you may not feel comfortable verbally informing your attorney about specific acts, you can put them in writing.
+If you do not feel comfortable verbally informing your attorney about specific acts, put them in writing.

-Detail ALL incidents of abuse and try to be as specific as possible:
+Detail ALL incidents of abuse.
+Try to be as specific as possible.

 - Dates of Abuse

-- Places where the abuse occurred: i.e. in your home (what room) or in public (give street name).
+- Places where the abuse occurred - i.e., in your home (what room), in public (give street name), etc.

-- Types of Abuse: i.e. threats, hitting, punching, pushing, shoving, biting, or forced sex acts.
+- Types of Abuse - i.e. threats, hitting, punching, pushing, shoving, biting, or forced sex acts, etc.

 - Do you have any pictures that show any injuries that were a result of abuse?